PostiDigital/woocommerce-warehouse-plugin/README.md

 - You can select which Posti delivery methods are available in a shopping cart.
 - You can select if product is shipped by Posti warehouse, dropshipping supplier, or yourself.
 - When you create a new product it is also created to warehouse.
+Simple product and Variable product types are supported.
+Grouped product type is not supported.
 - Product quantities are automatically updated from warehouse and/or dropshipping supplier.
 - Send order to warehouse and/or dropshipping supplier.
 Your business ID is added as a prefix to WooCommerce order ID.
 - Order status is updated from Glue to WooCommerce.
 This includes a tracking ID of the delivery.